-With the wind blowing onshore, and surrounding tule reeds, trees, and blackberry bushes, there is in both cases little room for mistake and extra attention is required.
-Once in the water, you need to be able to do up wind right away or risk hitting shallow roots and edging bushes with potential serious results.
+With the wind blowing onshore and surrounding tule reeds, trees, and blackberry bushes, there is in both cases little room for mistake and extra attention is required.
+Once in the water, you need to be able to do upwind right away or risk hitting shallow roots and edging bushes with potentially serious results.
 Some prefer to play safe and body-drag first to put enough distance from the beach before getting on the board.

-Busy weekends can see up to 70-80 kites on the water, even up to 100 on a 4th of July weekend if there is no wind elsewhere in the Bay Area.
+Busy weekends can see up to 70-80 kites on the water, even up to 100 on the 4th of July weekend if there is no wind elsewhere in the Bay Area.

-A popular launch area during a few years with wide grassy open area, this is no longer available for kiting after an accident a few years back.
+A popular launch area during a few years with a wide grassy open area, this is no longer available for kiting after an accident a few years back.
 This led to an ordinance establishing that no one can cross the county road with a kite flying high.
-You can however park there, and might be a good option when Sherman Island Park parking is full on busy weekends.
+You can, however, park there, and might be a good option when Sherman Island Park parking is full-on busy weekends.

-On the levee road just before entering Sherman Island County Park, this spot has gained on popularity after the shutdown of The Access.
-Right by the water, which helps avoiding any dangerous road crossing, this gently rolling grassy area is however tricky because of the wind shifts and the high levee.
+On the levee road just before entering Sherman Island County Park, this spot has gained popularity after the shutdown of The Access.
+Right by the water, which helps to avoid any dangerous road crossing, this gently rolling grassy area is however tricky because of the wind shifts and the high levee.

 This is the only launch area outside the Park.
 It has no parking fees per se though porta-potty is available during the summer months.
 The spot is maintained by RVWA / SIKO, a merger between two local organizations – the Rio Vista Windsurfing Association (RVWA) and Sherman Island Kiteboarding Organization (SIKO), RVWA / SIKO helps secure land management access and organizes access to different spots along the levees.
 Their management can be supported by a very affordable membership.
 Make sure to close the gates, to prevent resident cows to get away.

 Primarily a windsurfing spot, this is the last exit point from downwind kitesurfers.
-This is however a tricky exit point, especially in high tide flooding condition.
+This is, however, a tricky exit point, especially in high tide flooding conditions.

 Upper Sherman Island (Kitopia Island)